merrecdarkin/Wil-Project-AEMO-CSV-Efficient-Reading-Sorting-and-Export-/README.md

 #### Data Stacking Problem

 A single CSV file records 24-hour of bidding data.
-However, in each file, there are **two different tables** stacking on each other, that represent **two different data types**, which are the `bidding price` and the `MWh quantity` that form `"the coupled band-based price/quantity data"` *(see project overview for more details)*.
+However, in each file, there are **two different tables** stacking on one another, that represent **two different data types**, which are the _bidding price_ and the _MWh quantity_ together forming _"the coupled band-based price/quantity data"_.

 AEMO refers the two tables as `BIDDAYOFFER_D` and `BIDPEROFFER_D`.
-See the report definitions:

 ![stack-1.png](docs/stack-1.png)

-The cut-off point of the two tables is also different for each CSV file since the recorded data varied significantly everyday.
+The cut-off point of the two tables is different for each CSV file since the recorded data varied significantly everyday.
 For example, on `2022/01/02`, the cut-off occurred at row `1292`.

 ![stack-4.png](docs/stack-4.png)

 The app attempts to dynamically identify and separate the two different data tables.
-In the case of multiple CSV input, *i.e., 1-week range (7 files)*, the process is each applied **chronologically** to individual file *(1-day data)*, before compiling all the **post-processed** data into a final output.
+In the case of multiple CSV files, *i.e., in 1-week range (7 files)*, the process is applied **chronologically** to individual file *(1-day data)*, before compiling all the **post-processed** data into final output.

 ![Example output](docs/stack-2.png)